springload/awesome-wagtail/README.md

 - [An Introduction to Wagtail](https://www.youtube.com/watch?v=glIIF-kBXf0) by Eloise "Ducky" Macdonald-Meyer - This talk is an introduction to Wagtail, a content management system built on the Python web framework, Django.
 - [DjangoCon US 2015 - Wagtail - Yet Another Django CMS](https://www.youtube.com/watch?v=6j0NVq6g4FE) by Tom Dyson - Tom will explain why his agency decided to build a new CMS, share some lessons learned in running a growing open source project, and outline Wagtail's roadmap to version 2 and beyond.
 [Slide deck](https://speakerdeck.com/tomdyson/wagtail-yet-another-cms-djangocon-us-2015)
 - [Wellington Wagtail CMS Meetup - Meet Wagtail](https://docs.google.com/presentation/d/19EGWFtfHovHSAvyHCnLbxK50IAR2o7WwKd709cqi9p4/edit) by Josh, Jordi and Rich, from the Springload dev team - An introductory session to Wagtail to showcase the main features it has to offer.
+- [DjangoCon US 2016 - Atomic Wagtail](https://www.youtube.com/watch?v=kqAKiouk1lY) by Kurt Wall – Brad Frost's atomic design principles are taking the way we design the web by storm.
+I'll explain what Wagtail is, how you can use it with atomic design principles, and some hurdles you might run into along the way with suggestions on how to help.

 ### Podcasts